frederic-perez/AmE-dictionary/data/idioms.md

 __for real__ :three: _North American informal_ Used to assert that something is genuine or is actually the case.
 __for show__ Done merely for the sake of appearance; not genuine or sincere.
 __for someone (or something’s) sake__ _For comparison’s sake, it hit 90 twice here all of last July._
-__for starters__ :six: _phr informal_ You use for starters when you mention something to indicate that it is the first item or point in a series. _These prizes are just for starters.
+__for starters__ :seven: _phr informal_ You use for starters when you mention something to indicate that it is the first item or point in a series. _These prizes are just for starters.
 Other exciting offers are flooding in._ _Her manager said, “It will cost her 1.5 million pounds for starters if she loses.”_
 __for that matter__ :three: Besides; in addition. _If you’re hungry, take one of my doughnuts.
 For that matter, take two._
 __for the ages__ :four: That will stand the test of time; that will be remembered or regarded for years to come. _A comeback for the ages._ _A year for the ages._ _He put together a run for the ages._
 __for the better__ _My luck did not change for the better upon arrival at the bank._